Research-informed Design

 Rather than presenting research as content, the Team Work Dashboard focuses on application.

-This keeps the purpose practical: help teams improve how they work in small, repeatable steps.
+This keeps the purpose practical: help teams reduce execution friction in small, repeatable steps.

 Explore the research